-In addition to the legislative advances affecting APRNs in states like Indiana, Vermont and Guam, mentioned above, AANA continues to push for legislative changes to allow full-practice authority for nurse anesthetists.
+In addition to the legislative advances affecting APRNs in states like Indiana, Vermont, and Guam, mentioned above, AANA continues to push for legislative changes to allow full practice authority for nurse anesthetists

 “The AANA and state nurse anesthesia associations around the country continue to advocate for the need to lower barriers to health care, promote quality anesthesia care, cost-effectiveness, and increased access to care for the patients that certified registered nurse anesthetists (CRNAs) care for every day,” Weiner said.
 “Several states were successful in removing barriers to CRNA practice, which improved access to care.”

 In Maryland, Gov. Larry Hogan signed HB 863 in May.
-It eliminates the requirement that CRNAs must have a written collaborative agreement with a physician, expanding CRNA scope of practice.
+It eliminates the requirement that CRNAs must have a written collaborative agreement with a physician, expanding CRNA's scope of practice.
 Weiner said it will “improve access to care.”

 In 2016, the U.S. Department of Veterans Affairs granted three types of advanced practice nurses to practice to the full extent of their education and training in VA facilities, but it left out CRNA jobs.
 AANA continues to press for full-practice authority.
 An Office of Inspector General report found that the VA health system has an anesthesia provider shortage at 31 of its 141 surveyed facilities, or 22 percent.

-Meredith Courville, communications advisor for the Center to Champion Nursing in America in Washington, DC, said that “most state legislatures have wrapped up for 2018, and although a few are still in session, we are not anticipating any significant scope wins.”
+Meredith Courville, the communications advisor for the Center to Champion Nursing in America in Washington, DC, said that “most state legislatures have wrapped up for 2018, and although a few are still in session, we are not anticipating any significant scope wins.”

 “AANP screened over a thousand bills and actively tracked or engaged in 150,” Kopanos said.